amitjoy/amitjoy.github.com/_posts/2016-02-09-OSGi-Annotations.md

 ### @RequireCapability

-This annotation is used to annotate other annotations define the requirement and capabilities of a bundle.
+This annotation is used to annotate other annotations to define the requirement and capabilities of a bundle.

 {% highlight java %}
 @RequireCapability(ns = ExtenderNamespace.EXTENDER_NAMESPACE, filter = "(&(" + ExtenderNamespace.EXTENDER_NAMESPACE